Wednesday, 27 February 2013

 Cargo Boat Ride ?

-As I woke up from the CARGO boat … sure did seam like a cargo boat compared to the boat I took from Patras to Corfu because for one, everyone on deck class was squeezed into a room?
-Given there were limited cabins and a dining area and a living room but it was really really small.
 If I would to compare it was like having a house party only all of us was trying to sleep after the bummer event in Igoumenitsa.
 Plus the boat look like a slap together last minute call to get us away to Bari.

-I contributed to the snoring I suppose.
-Alice was rambling whole morning about the horrible way of spending the night again.
 She was on deck class too and I guess she could have afforded the cabin.
 Doubt she will ever take a boat ride again in Greece.
 Apparently I missed a *free show* that night according to Alice, and another wave of rambling begin. *rolls eyes*

 So far my long distance traveling solo was not working very well.
 Always there seam to be some force of event that would throw me off the plan.
-Funny thing is I was getting used to it and was enjoying the adventure despite the roughness.
-The sun rose and the boat docked in BARI, ITALY.

 I made it to Italy ……. and ……… the boat broke down just as it docked keeping everyone stranded on the boat just a step away from dry land.
-That was another three hours of waiting as the crew struggle to lower the huge steel doors to let the passengers down and away.

 Italy … new country new challenges new adventure

 It was late by the time we got off the boat and I parted ways with Alice leaving her somewhere she had agreed to meet her Italian boyfriend.
 Italian pizza for lunch and it was hostel hunting after.
-Finding the hostel was a pain in the ass.
-I had a practice of researching a list of hostel and noting them down before going on a long distance journey.

-Santa Clause Hostel was located smack within the maze of other puzzling buildings which I knock and an old lazy opened the door clearly eating dinner of some sort.
+Santa Clause Hostel was located smack within the maze of other puzzling buildings which I knock and an old lady opened the door clearly eating dinner of some sort.
 The door slammed in my face.

 I finally found the hostel, tiny as it was and checked myself in.